ksmin23/my-adk-python-samples/RAG/rag-with-alloydb/README.md

 5. Grant the `EXECUTE` permission on the `embedding` function to your database user.
 This allows the user to generate embeddings.

     ```sql
-    -- Replace 'your-db-user' with the actual database user
-    GRANT EXECUTE ON FUNCTION embedding TO "your-db-user";
+    GRANT EXECUTE ON FUNCTION embedding TO postgres;
     ```

+> **Note**: This example uses `postgres` as the username because it is the default user created when setting up the database.

 ### 4. Grant Vertex AI permissions to AlloyDB